-As shown in Figure 4, legators are typically older when they write their Wills.
-Cross-referencing this with the death rates for the different age bands, it is not surprising that younger people are not leaving the same number of legacies as older people as fewer of them are dying.
-However, it is interesting to note that people are obviously re-writing their Wills when they reach a certain age: the count starts increasing at around 60 years old.
+People are typically older when they write their Wills.
+Cross-referencing this with the death rates for the different age bands, it is not surprising that younger people are not leaving the same number of legacies as older people, as less of them are dying.
+However, it is interesting to note that people are obviously rewriting their Wills when they reach a certain age - the count starts increasing at around 60 years old.
 When you consider that for people who reach the age of 65, life expectancy of women is 85.9 and men is 83.4 (source: ONS life expectancy), this trend may seem obvious, but conversely charities should not rule out their younger audience.